abhiyankmishra/Javascript/README.md

 # javascript-project
-this is repository for my javascript project
+ this is a simple To-Do list using javascript  which saves your previous input in thr browser itself.